Terms & Conditions

 As set out in Section 2 and Schedule 1.

-3.2 Platform Only Plan For Very Small Businesses
+3.2 Platform Only Hosting Plan For Very Small Businesses

 - Includes: high speed hosting platform access, security hardening and a maintenance cadence.